Learning General Representation of 12-Lead Electrocardiogram with a Joint-Embedding Predictive Architecture: Experiments

 \subsection{ECG Feature Extraction}

-Extracting ECG features is crucial for diagnosing and monitoring cardiac conditions.
-In this experiment, we assess the model's ability to extract key features such as heart rate and QRS duration from the learned representations of the \textit{PTB-XL} dataset.
-Unlike classification tasks, which focus on perceptual patterns, ECG features are directly tied to the signal's morphology.
+Beyond classification, we assess whether the frozen pretrained representations preserve key ECG features such as heart rate and average QRS duration by training a linear regression layer on top.
+Unlike classification tasks, which focus on categorical patterns, these features are directly tied to the signal's morphology.

-Various methods exist for segmenting ECG signals \cite{sereda2019ecg, moskalenko2020deep, chen2023post, segmentation}, which can be used to extract ECG features.
-For this experiment, we utilized a publicly available segmentation model \cite{segmentation} to generate ground truth labels for heart rate and QRS duration from the PTB-XL dataset.
+Various methods exist for segmenting ECG signals \citep{sereda2019ecg, moskalenko2020deep, chen2023post, segmentation}, which can be used to extract ECG features.
+For this experiment, we used a publicly available segmentation model \citep{segmentation} to generate ground-truth labels for heart rate and QRS duration from the \textit{PTB-XL} dataset.

+To compute heart rate, the segmentation model identifies R peaks and calculates the average RR interval across the ECG signal.
+The heart rate is then derived using the formula \(1000 \times \left(60/\text{avg RR interval}\right)\), where the RR interval is expressed in milliseconds.

+For average QRS duration, the segmentation model detects the onset and offset of each QRS interval within the ECG.
+The duration of each QRS interval is computed as the difference between its offset and onset.
+The average QRS duration is then calculated as the mean of all detected QRS durations.
 We then trained a linear regression model on the learned representations to predict these features, using mean squared error (MSE) as the loss function.
+The best-performing model was selected based on validation MSE, and all reported results are computed on the held-out test set.

-Table \ref{tab5:performance_comparison} shows the performance comparison, reporting the means and standard deviations of the absolute differences between the predicted and extracted values for the heart rate and QRS duration across the PTB-XL test set.
+Table \ref{tab5:performance_comparison} reports the means and standard deviations of the absolute differences between the predicted and extracted values for heart rate and QRS duration across the \textit{PTB-XL} test set.

-Interestingly, although the model's representations are designed to capture high-level features, they retain the capacity to recover low-level ECG features.
-This dual ability to encode both high-level semantics and low-level morphology underscores the versatility of ECG-JEPA, highlighting its potential in both diagnostic and real-world applications.